-I love Greek food for its simplicity and deliciousness.
-And using fresh, whole ingredients, including the traditional flavors of lemon, garlic, oregano and olive oil, makes all the difference.
+I love Greek food for its simplicity and deliciousness, and using fresh, whole ingredients like lemon, garlic, oregano and olive oil, makes all the difference.

-Yesterday I was craving a Greek salad, so I bought all the ingredients to make it for dinner.
-Personally, I would have been satisfied with just a big salad, but my hubby asked “Well, what else are we having?” — let’s just say Brendan subscribes to the philosophy that a salad is not really a meal (nor is soup, according to Jay Leno).
+Yesterday I was craving a Greek salad, so I bought the ingredients to make it for dinner.
+Personally, I would have been satisfied with just a big salad, but hubby asked “Well, what else are we having?”
+Let’s just say Brendan subscribes to the philosophy that a salad is not really a meal (nor is soup, according to Jay Leno).
 Anyway, I had to think fast and come up with something to augment my plan.
-Fortunately, I remembered I had two whole Yellowtail Snapper in the freezer, courtesy of our friends Jim and Wendy who caught a bunch in the Bahamas recently and brought them back to our neck of the woods.
-What a great opportunity to put these little guys into action by roasting them with some traditional Greek flavors!
+Fortunately, I remembered I had two whole Yellowtail Snapper in the freezer, courtesy of our friends who caught a bunch in the Bahamas recently.
+What a great opportunity to put these little guys into action by roasting them with traditional Greek flavors!

-Roasting fish is really quite easy.
-It’s even easier when you get your fishmonger (or a close friend) to do all the work of cleaning, scaling and gutting.
-But, you can always do it yourself — it’s just a little messy 🙂 Here’s what they looked like before going onto the grill:
+Roasting fish on the grill is easy.
+It’s even easier when you get your fishmonger (or a close friend) to do the work of cleaning, scaling and gutting.
+But, you can always do it yourself — it’s just a little messy.
+Here’s what they looked like before hitting the grill:

-These fish were pristine, so I simply rinsed them off, patted them dry, and started adding some deliciousness to them.
-I generously coated them with olive oil and kosher salt (inside and out), then stuffed each cavity with lemons, a little fresh thyme and oregano, salt and pepper — all good stuff to infuse the fish and make it even more yummy.
-To help the fish cook more evenly, I scored the outside of each a few times with a sharp knife.
+They were pristine, so I just rinsed and patted them dry, then generously coated them with olive oil and kosher salt (inside and out), and stuffed each cavity with lemons, fresh thyme and oregano, salt and pepper — all good stuff to infuse the fish.
+To help them cook more evenly, I scored them a few times with a sharp knife.

-When the grill was really hot (our gauge read 500 degrees!), we simply placed the fish on there and let them cook for about 5-6 minutes on each side (these were pretty small, so a larger, thicker fish would require more time, but you can tell it’s cooked if it’s somewhat firm to the touch and juices run clear).
+When the grill was hot (our gauge read 500 degrees), we placed the fish on the grate and let them cook about 5-6 minutes each side (these were small, so a larger, thicker fish would require more time, but you can tell it’s cooked if it’s somewhat firm to the touch and juices run clear).

 - 2 small-medium Yellowtail Snapper (or other Snapper or Striped Bass), scales removed & gutted